infretis/infentory/infinit_nh3_inversion/README.md

 It could be that the estimated interfaces are not placed well enough, and if we run a single long infretis simulation, the efficiency might be suboptimal.
 There might be more to gain if we add one or more steps of infinit.

-Here, we decide on adding two more infinit steps, but we will also show the results of running one long simulation without additional tuning of the interfaces.
-We will then have a look at what was more efficient.

 </details>

 # The next steps
 <details>

+Here, we decide on adding one additional shorter infinit step, and then on longer step which we take as our production run.

 Open the file `infretis.toml`.
 You should see something like